This is amended (1 May 2019) guidance on how to prepare for the first-year law test, in response to the 2019 mock.

 You must give the name, age and address of the defendant; you can give the name of a victim if they’re named in the charge, and automatic anonymity doesn’t apply (but you might say reporters should check whether reporting restrictions have been imposed).

-In the human trafficking story, the policy was that if you didn’t spot the potential breach of anonymity, the number of marks you could get was slightly restricted, regardless of how many other points you raised.
+In the human trafficking story (in the mock), the policy was that if you didn’t spot the potential breach of anonymity, the number of marks you could get was slightly restricted, regardless of how many other points you raised.

 Media law protects journalists too: remember this.
 Journalists sometimes have to defend their rights and privileges, especially regarding open justice and freedom of expression, which includes the right to receive information of importance.